 I'm a moderator in MSDN and TechNet forums, will I be a moderator on Microsoft Q&A?

 All moderators in MSDN and TechNet forums can continue being moderators.
 Follow the process described on the Microsoft Q&A moderators article.

 Where does Microsoft Q&A store customer data?

-Microsoft Q&A does not move or store customer data out of the region it is deployed in.
+Microsoft Q&A doesn't move or store customer data out of the region it's deployed in.